Mini Succulents Are the Cutest Houseplants We've Ever Seen

 Although Stevens' displays are stunning, she notes that they don't last forever.
 She explains on her website that she enjoys an arrangement for a few months and then replants the succulents in a larger container so they can keep growing.

 Of course, after scrolling through this plant eye candy, I had to get one for myself.
 Unfortunately, Stevens doesn't sell any of her creations (though she does offer jewelry), but after a little research, I found the Etsy shop TierraSolStudio.
 The store describes its inventory as "hand-grown plants and handmade ceramics for plant killers."
-The shop has a nice selection of mini succulents, including a micro cactus that's unbelievably tiny.
+The shop has a nice selection of mini succulents, including a micro cactus for $16 that's unbelievably tiny.